 In addition to their involvement in commissioned research, Adam also leads the FAI's Quarterly Scottish Business Monitor, sponsored by Addleshaw Goddard.

-Adam regularly delivers CPD courses and contributes to the FAI quarterly economic commentary, FAI podcast and FAI articles.
+Adam regularly delivers CPD courses and contributes to FAI podcasts and FAI articles.
 Adam also manages social media for the FAI.

-The FAI hosts Economic Futures which supports growth in applied economics in Scotland.
-Adam is the Project Co-ordinator for Economic Futures - this role involves selecting and managing EF work placements each year.
+The FAI hosts Economic Futures (EF) which supports the growth of applied economics in Scotland.
+Since 2021, Adam has been the Project Coordinator for Economic Futures.

 Adam lectures on the Economics of Inequality and Inclusive Growth, Regional Development Policy and Professional Development for Economists (PDE) courses (Strathclyde's Applied Economics MSc).

-Adam supervises dissertations on the following topics: IO modelling; earnings and income inequality; and, inclusive growth.
+Adam supervises dissertations on the following topics: economic and societal impact assessments; and inequalities and inclusive growth.